Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Marine conservation isn't just about saving cute sea turtles—it's about understanding how human activities interact with ocean ecosystems and what strategies actually work to restore ecological balance.
-You're being tested on your ability to connect conservation approaches to underlying biological principles: population dynamics, ecosystem services, trophic cascades, and biogeochemical cycles.
-The AP exam loves asking why certain interventions succeed while others fail, and how different threats require fundamentally different solutions.
+Marine conservation is about understanding how human activities interact with ocean ecosystems and what strategies actually work to restore ecological balance.
+You need to connect conservation approaches to underlying biological principles: population dynamics, ecosystem services, trophic cascades, and biogeochemical cycles.
+Exams frequently ask why certain interventions succeed while others fail, and how different threats require fundamentally different solutions.

-Think of conservation efforts as falling into distinct categories based on what problem they're solving.
+Conservation efforts fall into distinct categories based on what problem they're solving.
 Some protect space (habitat conservation), others regulate behavior (resource management), and still others address chemical or biological disruptions (pollution and invasive species control).
-Don't just memorize a list of programs—know what ecological principle each effort targets and why that approach makes sense for that particular threat.
+Don't just memorize a list of programs.
+Know what ecological principle each effort targets and why that approach makes sense for that particular threat.

 These efforts focus on preserving or rebuilding the physical spaces marine organisms need to survive.
-The underlying principle is simple: without suitable habitat, populations cannot sustain themselves regardless of other protections.
+The underlying principle: without suitable habitat, populations cannot sustain themselves regardless of other protections.

-Compare: MPAs vs. Coral Reef Restoration—both protect reef ecosystems, but MPAs focus on reducing human pressure while restoration actively rebuilds damaged structure.
-If an FRQ asks about addressing reef decline, consider whether the threat is ongoing (MPA approach) or damage already done (restoration approach).
+Compare: MPAs vs. Coral Reef Restoration: both protect reef ecosystems, but MPAs focus on reducing human pressure while restoration actively rebuilds damaged structure.
+If a question asks about addressing reef decline, consider whether the threat is ongoing (MPA approach) or damage already done (restoration approach).

 Rather than excluding humans entirely, these strategies regulate how we interact with marine resources.
 The goal is maintaining populations above minimum viable thresholds while allowing continued harvest.

-Compare: Sustainable Fishing vs. Marine Mammal Protection—both regulate human take, but fishing management allows continued harvest at sustainable levels while mammal protection typically prohibits all take.
-This reflects different population dynamics: fish have high fecundity and rapid recovery potential; marine mammals have low reproductive rates and slow recovery.
+Compare: Sustainable Fishing vs. Marine Mammal Protection: both regulate human take, but fishing management allows continued harvest at sustainable levels while mammal protection typically prohibits all take.
+This reflects different population dynamics: fish generally have high fecundity and faster recovery potential, while marine mammals have low reproductive rates and slow recovery.

 These efforts address how human-generated substances alter ocean chemistry and harm marine life.
-The key principle is that marine systems are sinks for terrestrial pollution, concentrating contaminants through bioaccumulation and biomagnification.
+The key principle is that marine systems act as sinks for terrestrial pollution, concentrating contaminants through bioaccumulation and biomagnification.

-Compare: Plastic Pollution vs. Ocean Acidification—both involve human-generated pollutants, but plastic is a physical contaminant that can theoretically be removed, while acidification is a chemical change requiring global emissions reduction.
-This distinction matters for discussing solution feasibility on exams.
+Compare: Plastic Pollution vs. Ocean Acidification: both involve human-generated pollutants, but plastic is a physical contaminant that can theoretically be removed, while acidification is a chemical change requiring global emissions reduction.
+This distinction matters when discussing solution feasibility, since one is a localized cleanup problem and the other demands coordinated international action.

-Compare: Invasive Species Management vs. Habitat Restoration—both aim to restore ecosystem function, but invasive management removes harmful additions while restoration replaces missing components.
-An FRQ might ask you to design a comprehensive restoration plan requiring both approaches.
+Compare: Invasive Species Management vs. Habitat Restoration: both aim to restore ecosystem function, but invasive management removes harmful additions while restoration replaces missing components.
+A comprehensive restoration plan often requires both approaches working together.

 | Concept | Best Examples |